 Did I mention they have a FREE version?
 Check it out HERE.

 Never underestimate the power of social media.
 Most bloggers use Facebook, Instagram, and Twitter to grow their brand.
 All are free to join.

 For me, Facebook Groups have been a great way to increase traffic and followers.
 I was hesitant to join Groups at first, but now I wish I’d started sooner.

-Facebook Groups that I’ve used to drive major traffic to my site:
+Facebook Groups that I’ve used to learn new things and drive major traffic to my site:

 For more tips on gaining success through social media, check out these Pinterest Boards for great resources:

 If you’re struggling with setting up accounts or just general use of any of these free resources, head on over to YouTube (also free).